TravelByRocket/kj6-dev/content/atlas/syllabus.md

 This is the tentative list of assignments and points for each.
 Weighting is determined only by the points available for each assignment.
 There is no category weighting.

-*DISCUSS THIS* You can expect about one assignment per week.
-For now there are 12 scored assignments over our 14 weeks of class.

 ### Assignments

 Homework and projects will be submitted through GitHub Classroom.